MJasiczek/mjas-insichat-chat-app-web/insichat/README.md

 To add:

-- logout during sign in;
+- logout during simultaneous sign in;
 - add/delete user in realtime for each room,
 - responsiveness,
 - video calls.